Why Choose Cava Law Firm to Help You

 Most of our clients have many questions about premises liability claims.
 Below are answers to some of those commonly raised by individuals who have been injured on someone else’s property.
 At Cava Law Firm, we will be happy to assess your situation and answer questions relating to it specifically.

-Do You Need an Attorney to File a Premises Liability Claim?
+Do You Need an Attorney To File A Premises Liability Claim?

-How Long Do You Have to File a Premises Liability Claim?
+How Long Do You Have To File A Premises Liability Claim?

 In the state of Massachusetts, you have three years from the date of the accident to file a premises liability claim.
 If you fail to file the claim within this amount of time, you will likely lose your ability to do so.
 Because of this, it is a good idea to get in contact with our legal team right away to ensure you do not miss this deadline and lose your chance to file a claim for the compensation you deserve.

-How Much Can You Receive for a Premises Liability Claim?
+How Much Can You Receive For A Premises Liability Claim?

-How Long Will Your Premises Liability Case Take to Settle?
+How Long Will Your Premises Liability Case Take To Settle?

 Just like the value of your case, the amount of time it takes to settle depends on the circumstances.
 In some cases, we can negotiate a fair amount of compensation with the insurance company for the at-fault party; however, in other situations, we must go to court.
 This will impact how long it takes to resolve your case.

-It goes without saying that the premises liability law is complicated.
 We hope the information shared above addresses your initial concerns and helps you to better understand your options.

 Reach out to us today at (413) 737-3430 or (413) 781-CAVA (2282) to schedule a free consultation and take the first step toward regaining control and your future.

-Contact Our Legal Team at Cava Law Firm for Help with Your Premises Liability Claim
+Contact Our Legal Team at Cava Law Firm For Help With Your Premises Liability Claim

 Winning Is NO Accident!

-If you are injured while on someone’s property, you have rights.
-The best way to protect your rights is by getting in touch with a Springfield, MA, premises liability lawyer at Cava Law Firm at (413) 737-3430 or (413) 781-CAVA (2282).
+The best way to protect your rights is by contacting a Springfield, MA, premises liability lawyer at Cava Law Firm at (413) 737-3430 or (413) 781-CAVA (2282).